EC-BingChilling/Summer2023/chapter6.md

 (D,H) and (H,D) are Nash Equilibria as neither can improve the payoff by changing their strategy.

-## Mixed strategies
+## 6.7 Mixed strategies

 ###### this is  what I was waiting for when they over lap

 In mixed startegies there can be cases where nash equilibria does not exist.
 When you allow randomization to be allowed then there is going to be a form of equalibria that can be found according to John Nash's main results.

-**Matching Pennies**
+### Matching Pennies

 The matching pennies game is played by 2 players.
 Each player recieves one penny.
-Then they are to pick what their penny will land on (HEads or tails).
+Then they are to pick what their penny will land on (Heads or tails).
 - Player 1 loses their penny to Player 2 if they match
 - Player 1 wins Player 2's penny if they dont match